mhcurylo/ordning/README.md

   -p,--pomodoro INTEGER    The duration of a pomodoro in minutes (default: 25)

-  -s,--shortBrake INTEGER  The duration of a short brake in minutes (default: 5)
+  -s,--shortBreak INTEGER  The duration of a short break in minutes (default: 5)

-  -l,--longBrake INTEGER   The duration of a long brake in minutes (default: 5)
+  -l,--longBreak INTEGER   The duration of a long break in minutes (default: 5)

   -q,--quiet               Turn the sound off